nilscox/express-extra/docs/api.md

 - authorizers: the authorizers array

-Create an authorizer function that will succeed if all the authorizers provided in its parameter succeeds.
+Create an authorizer function that will succeed only if all the authorizers provided in its parameter succeeds.

 ## Validation